 Yoga is a gentle exercise that aims to improve flexibility, strength, balance and breathing.
 There is some evidence that yoga could help with anxiety and stress.

 Massage isn’t suitable for people with certain medical conditions, such as a history of bleeding disorders.

 Acupuncture is part of traditional Chinese medicine.
 It involves a therapist inserting thin needles at particular points on your body.
 Although the evidence that acupuncture can reduce anxiety is mixed, some people may find it helpful.

 If you want to take anything by mouth or apply it to your skin as a complementary therapy, check with your GP, specialist or Parkinson's nurse first.

 Sharing your worries and fears with a trusted friend or family member can help reduce anxiety.
-Talking to other people with Parkinson's can also help, as you share your experiences and find out how others cope with similar problems.
-Parkinson’s UK local group.
+Talking to other people with Parkinson's can also help, as you can share your experiences and find out how others cope with similar problems.
+Parkinson’s UK haslocal groups across the UK.

-If you would prefer to see a counsellor privately, there are counselling organisations that can give you information and details of private counsellors, including theBritish Association for Counselling and Psychotherapy.
+If you would prefer to see a counsellor privately, there are counselling organisations that can give you information and details of private counsellors, including theBritish Association for Counselling and Psychotherapy (BACP).

 CBT can take place in groups or individually with a therapist, who may be a clinical psychologist, psychiatrist or specially trained nurse.
 It usually involves a course of weekly sessions.

 There are a number of self-help CBT books that are recommended by the NHS for people with anxiety.
-Many of these are available at your local library via the 'Books on Prescription'.
+Many of these are available at your local library via the Reading Well scheme.
 Again, ask your GP or Parkinson’s nurse for more advice or visit the Reading Well website.

 They may be referred to a mental health specialist who can recommend treatment.
 If you’re caring for someone with Parkinson’s, it’s completely natural for you to feel many of the same feelings as the person with the condition.

 These feelings may include anxiety, fear about the future, depression, fatigue and concern about any changes in your relationship.
 With this in mind, you should also try to look after your own physical and mental health as much as you can.
-Taking care of yourself can be difficult, but it is important.
+Taking care of yourself can be difficult, but it’s important.
 It will also help you be better able to care for your loved one.

 Many people who care for someone with Parkinson's find it helpful to join asupport group where they can meet other people in a similar situation.

 Download PDF or order a printed copy